GECO: Generative Image-to-3D within a SECOnd: Experiments

-\topic{Diversity} Thanks to the generative nature of our method, we can produce diverse 3D from different random seeds.
-As seen from \figref{fig:diversity}, for a single image input, we can generate several reasonable 3D Gaussians in terms of different textures and geometry for the unseen part.

 \topic{Text-to-image-to-3D Generation} Our method can also be combined with text-to-image diffusion models for 3D generation from text prompts.
 We first use SD-XL~\cite{podell2023sdxl} to generate images and then run \sysname{} to synthesize 3D.
-The results are shown in \figref{fig:text23d}.
+The results are shown in \cref{fig:text23d}.